espressif/esp-idf/docs/en/api-reference/storage/spiffs.rst

     spiffs_create_partition_image(my_spiffs_partition my_folder DEPENDS dep)

 For an example, see :example:`storage/spiffsgen`.
+This example demonstrates how to use the SPIFFS image generation tool to automatically create an SPIFFS image from a host folder during building.

 ``mkspiffs``
 ^^^^^^^^^^^^